slarmoo/.github/profile/webServices/webSocket/chat.md

 root.render(<Chat webSocket={new ChatClient()} />);
 ```

-The class constructor sets up the WebSocket.
-First, we look at the protocol that is currently being used, as represented by the `window.location.protocol` variable.
+In order to properly handle both secure and insecure WebSocket connections the ChatClient examines what protocol is currently being used for HTTP communication as represented by the browser's `window.location.protocol` variable.
 If it is non-secure HTTP then we set our WebSocket protocol to be non-secure WebSocket (`ws`).
 Otherwise we use secure WebSocket (`wss`).
-Next, we use that protocol to then connect the WebSocket to the same location that we loaded the HTML from by referencing the `window.location.host` variable.
+With the correct protocol in hand, we then connect the WebSocket to the same location that we loaded the HTML from by referencing the `window.location.host` variable.

 ```js
 const protocol = window.location.protocol === 'http:' ? 'ws' : 'wss';
 this.socket = new WebSocket(`${protocol}://${window.location.host}/ws`);
 ```

-We then register several listeners to the websocket for the `onopen`, `onmessage` and `onclose` events.
+We then register several listeners on the websocket connection.
+This incudes the `onopen`, `onmessage` and `onclose` events.
 The ChatClient interacts with the React components by allowing them to register as observers for when chat messages are received.
-Then when the WebSocket events are triggered the ChatClient can forward those events onto the registered observers.
+Then when the WebSocket events are triggered, the ChatClient can notify the observers of the events.

-Security-minded developers will realize that manipulating the DOM in this way will allow any chat user to execute code in the context of the application.
-After you get everything working, if you are interested, see if you can exploit this weakness.

 ```jsx
 class ChatClient {